-Like tiny washed up treasures, the colorful seashells that line many of Florida’s beaches can be discovered on a peaceful day of beachcombing.
+Like tiny washed up treasures, the colorful seashells that line many of Florida’s top beaches can be discovered on a peaceful day of beachcombing.
 No two beaches offer the same shells, nor does one beach offer the same selection from day to day, but the rewards of this treasure hunting process reveal a collection of unblemished beauties.
 From world-renown spots to lesser-known destinations, here are the best beaches for shelling in Florida.

 *Note: You need to inspect each shell before dropping into your bag, as it is illegal to take live shells from the beach.